Master of Arts in Clinical and Counseling Psychology (MA)

 - A 50th percentile score or higher on the verbal, quantitative, and analytic sections of the Graduate Record Examination (GRE)

-- Personal statement that addresses ALL of the following:
+- A personal statement that addresses ALL of the following:

 - What has led you to pursue a career in clinical and counseling psychology?